Your brain may need help recovering after diagnosis and starting the gluten-free diet.

 How can a problem in the gut impact psychological functioning?
 What is the gut-brain connection and which areas of psychological functioning are most affected by celiac disease?

-There is a big link between celiac disease and psychological function.
+Research shows that untreated celiac disease can impact emotions, cognitive ability, behaviors, and more.
 Anxiety, depression and fatigue are common issues reported in celiac disease patients prior to diagnosis.
-Side effects of celiac disease can affect the brain in various ways, lowering quality of life for those suffering from untreated celiac disease or even after diagnosis.
+Side effects of celiac disease can affect the brain in various ways, leading to a lower quality of life for those suffering from untreated celiac disease, and sometimes even after diagnosis, too.

 Some studies reveal complete remission of depression, anxiety and irritability with gluten-free diet, especially with younger populations.
 Other studies, especially on depression, are associated with mixed results.